AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 9. Finish up your opt-out request according to the instructions on the verification page.

-Once you’ve successfully submitted your request, PeopleConnect will process the opt-out request.
-In 5-7 business days, your personal information will be removed from the AnyWho database.
+Once you’ve successfully submitted your request, PeopleConnect will process it.
+Listings are usually publicly removed from the AnyWho database within 3 to 5 business days.

 If you prefer to request removal via mail, you may send a removal request form to:

-You can also send a request via email to [email protected] or [email protected].
+You can also submit opt-outs through the portal or send a request via email to [email protected] or [email protected].

 Opt out form for AnyWho